eddmann/eddmann.github.io/_posts/2023/2023-05-10-qa-retrieval-augmented-generation-rag-with-langchain-and-chroma.md

  Document(page_content='Education \nTuring went to St. Michael\'s, a school at 20 Charles Road, St Leonards-on-sea, when he was five years old.\n"This is only a foretaste of what is to come, and only the shadow of what is going to be.” – Alan Turing.', metadata={'id': '131', 'source': 'https://simple.wikipedia.org/wiki/Alan%20Turing'})]
 ```

-## Integrating the data-source with a LLM
+## Integrating the Data Source with an LLM

 Now we can wire up the LLM to use the Chroma vector database within a `RetrievalQA` chain.